Suga-thamil/api-security-bola-juice-shop/README.md

 # OWASP Juice Shop API Security Testing – BOLA Vulnerability Assessment

+> Practical API security assessment demonstrating identification and validation of a Broken Object Level Authorization (BOLA) vulnerability in OWASP Juice Shop.

+## Executive Summary

+A security assessment was performed against the OWASP Juice Shop API to evaluate authorization controls on basket-related endpoints.
+Testing identified a Broken Object Level Authorization (BOLA) vulnerability that allowed authenticated users to access and modify basket resources belonging to other users by manipulating object identifiers within API requests.

+The vulnerability was successfully validated through unauthorized basket access, basket enumeration, item insertion, and item deletion activities.
+Due to the potential for unauthorized access and modification of user-owned resources, the finding was classified as High severity according to OWASP API Security Top 10 guidance.

 ## Overview

 This project demonstrates the discovery and validation of a Broken Object Level Authorization (BOLA) vulnerability in the OWASP Juice Shop application.